worpet-bildet/portal/ui/README.md

 ## Development

+> See README.md at repo root for updated UI setup instructions

 ### Fake ship

 If you want to contribute on the development, you will need to have installed portal in your urbit development ship.
 If you don't have it, please go to **README.md from the app-store** folder.